CiscoSecurity/tr-05-serverless-relay/aws/README.md

 ```

 Though the described setup has to be done manually, the good thing is that it
-has to be done only once per each particular role/deployment (the steps 1-6
+has to be done only once (all the steps can be skipped if both the
+`ZappaLambdaExecutionPolicy` policy and the
-can be skipped if the `ZappaLambdaExecutionPolicy` policy already exist).
+`tr-serverless-relay-ZappaLambdaExecutionRole` role already exist).

 ## Setting Environment Variables